The Ferber method—also known as “graduated extinction”—is perhaps the most well-known sleep training program for children.

 infant sleep aids.

-• The Ferber method, or “graduated extinction,” is only one of several options for parents interested in sleep training.
+Moreover, parents should consider that the Ferber method, or “graduated extinction,” is only one of several options.
 Two other methods—“extinction with parental presence” and “positive routines”—do not involve leaving babies alone to cry.
 These less controversial methods have been scientifically tested and judged to be as effective as graduated extinction (see below).

 2. The Ferber method is NOT appropriate for kids who have a conditioned fear of being left alone in their beds or who have a conditioned vomiting response